-et the most out of the Testing Results data table with this simple suggestion.
-In less than a I minute, you will know all there is to know about your water:
+Get the most out of the Testing Results data.
+In less than a minute, you will know all there is to know about your water:

-For each substance listed, compare the value in the Average Amount Detected column against the value in the MCL (or AL, SMCL) column.
+For each substance listed, compare the value in the Average Amount Detected column against the value in the MCL (or AL or SMCL) column.
 If the Average Amount Detected value is smaller, your water meets the health and safety standards set for the substance.

-Other Table Information Worth Noting Verify that there were no violations of the state and/or federal standards in the Violation column.
+Other Table Information Worth Noting

+Verify that there were no violations of the state or federal standards in the Violation column.
 If there was a violation, you will see a detailed description of the event in this report.

-If there is an ND or a less-than symbol (<), that means that the substance was not detected (i.e., below the detectable limits of the testing equipment).
+If there is an ND or a less-than symbol (<), it means that the substance was not detected (i.e., below the detection limits of the testing equipment).